-- HP 1.1 Removal from water and handling must only be carried out when absolutely necessary. - HP 1.2 If fish must be handled adequate support must be given to the body. - HP 1.2.1 Live fish must never be: - a) held by the tail only - b) thrown onto solid objects. - HP 1.3 Time out of water must: - a) be kept to the minimum possible - b) never exceed 15 seconds for a live fish (unless anaesthetised). - HP 1.4 Where pumps and pipes are used these must: - a) not unnecessarily stress fish - b) be free from sharp protrusions, kinks and bends that are likely to injure fish. - HP 1.5 When hand nets are used they must be: - a) of a suitable size - b) designed to avoid the occurrence of physical damage - c) kept clean, disinfected and in good repair. - HP 1.6 In order to reduce the risk of disease transmission when handling fish from different populations: - a) a different net must be used for each batch or, - b) nets must be thoroughly cleansed between tanks and a record kept of the procedure. - HP 1.7 Fish must not be left to die in air.
+- HP 1.1 Removal from water and handling must only be carried out when absolutely necessary. - HP 1.2 If fish must be handled adequate support must be given to the body. - HP 1.2.1 Live fish must never be: - a) held by the tail only - b) thrown onto solid objects. - HP 1.3 Time out of water must: - a) be kept to the minimum possible - b) never exceed 15 seconds for a live fish (unless anaesthetised). - HP 1.4 Where pumps and pipes are used these must: - a) not unnecessarily stress fish - b) be free from sharp protrusions, kinks and bends that are likely to injure fish. - HP 1.4.1 Wherever pipes are used there must be a humane method in place to ensure that all fish have been removed from the pipe at the end of the operation. - HP 1.5 When hand nets are used they must be: - a) of a suitable size - b) designed to avoid the occurrence of physical damage - c) kept clean, disinfected and in good repair. - HP 1.6 In order to reduce the risk of disease transmission when handling fish from different populations: - a) a different net must be used for each batch or, - b) nets must be thoroughly cleansed between tanks and a record kept of the procedure. - HP 1.7 Fish must not be left to die in air.